MSU-ICER/r-for-hpcc/episodes/r-command-line.Rmd

 ...
 ```

 Note that the bundles are versioned differently (by year instead of R version).
-The best way to see which version of R is included version of R is to load one and run R.
+The best way to see which version of R is included is to load one and run R.

 ``` bash
 module purge